ogiovanniruiz/ampDocs/docs/Organization/join-an-organization.md

 [1]: Organization/add-user-to-organization.md

-## Request To Join An Organization
+## Request to join an organization

 1. To join an organization you will have to make a request first.
 To do so, you will have to click the **orange plus button** on the right side of the screen.
 <br><br>